How to Use Location Based SMS Marketing (Examples Included)

 Businesses have long been searching for ways to segment their communications so that only people who are nearby receive their marketing.
 You’ve probably heard the buzzword: location-based advertising.

 Not quite sure what location-based advertising is or how you’d make it work for you?
-Here’s everything you need to know about this savvy marketing technique, including simple strategies for implementing location-based advertising into your marketing mix right now — especially as it relates to mass texting.
+Here’s everything you need to know about this savvy marketing technique, including simple strategies for implementing location-based advertising into your marketing mix right now — especially as it relates to mass texting and location based marketing campaigns.

 How does location-based advertising work?